RedEyesNCode/AndroidAdminLTE/README.md

 # AndroidAdminLTE
-A Fun Weekend Spend to Complete a Clone of Admin LTE made in Java &amp; MVVM ( Clean Artitecture )
+A Weekend  Decided plan Spend to Complete a Clone of Admin LTE made in Java &amp; MVVM ( Clean Artitecture )